Shop in stock lights for faster shipping

 Welcome to Community Spotlight where we bring you stories from designers, artists, and creators who inspire us.
 Here you’ll get a behind the scenes look at the creative lifestyles of some of our favorite people and the ways they’re living at home with Gantri.

 Today, we’re chatting with Maisy Leigh, a digital creator and self-proclaimed “cozy” connoisseur.
-She talks us through her journey as a woman in STEM and how she changed the face of the Youtube “desk setup.”
+She talks us through her journey as a woman in STEM, how she changed an entire niche on Youtube, and how “Maisy Leigh “desk setup became a buzzword.”

 It’s funny because I didn’t directly set out to make “cozy” my aesthetic.
 I think it started when we were all transitioning to remote work and I wanted to make a desk setup video like everyone else.
 A lot of the videos I saw were very masculine, cold and minimal.
 I decided to make a “warm and cozy” version and it ended up going kind of viral.